 For each tranche of the target that must be filled by denying a reduction from a switch, the Auction Manager chooses at random the bidder whose switch is denied.
 Thus, for the first switch that must be denied, the probability that the Auction Manager chooses a tranche bid by a particular bidder requesting a switch is the number of tranches by which the bidder's bid on the EDC is reduced by the switch and that could be denied, divided by the total number of tranches by which the number of tranches bid on the EDC is reduced by switches from all bidders and that could be denied.
-If a second switch must be denied, the Auction Manager again chooses at ranche bid by a bidder requesting a switch is the number of tranches by which the Auction Manager again chooses at ranche bid by a bidder requesting a switch is the number of tranches by which the bidder's bid on the EDC is reduced by the switch and that could have, but have not yet been denied, divided by the total number of tranches by which the number of tranches bid on the EDC is reduced by all switches from bidders and that could have, but have not yet been denied.
+If a second switch must be denied, the Auction Manager again chooses at random the bidder whose switch will be denied.
+The probability that the Auction Manager chooses a tranche bid by a bidder requesting a switch is the number of tranches by which the bidder's bid on the EDC is reduced by the switch and that could have, but have not yet been denied, divided by the total number of tranches by which the number of tranches bid on the EDC is reduced by all switches from bidders and that could have, but have not yet been denied.
 The Auction Manager repeats this procedure until the tranche target for the EDC is filled.
 The Auction Manager continues to report that some or all of these switches are being denied in subsequent rounds as long as they are still needed to fill the EDC's tranche target.

-Bidder B submits the following bid in round 2 after this history in round 1: EDC PSE&G JCP&L ACE RECO Round 1 Price (\$/MW-day) 585.00 600.00 565.00 570.00 Round 1 Bid (tranches)2721 Round 2 Price (\$/MW-day) 585.00 582.00 548.05 570.00 Round 2 Bid (tranches)6141
+Bidder B submits the following bid in round 2 after this history in round 1: EDC PSE&G JCP&L ACE RECO Round 1 Price (\$/MW-day) 480.00 495.00 460.00 465.00 Round 1 Bid (tranches) 2 7 2 1 Round 2 Price (\$/MW-day) 480.00 480.15 446.20 465.00 Round 2 Bid (tranches) 6 1 4 1